-Wood posts are to be inspected in accordance with section 1012 of the ADOT Standard Specifications before they are placed in pre-punched, or pre-drilled holes and driven the final 10-inches to grade.
+Wood posts are to be inspected in accordance with ADOT Materials Policy and Procedure Directive 02-01 before they are placed in pre-punched, or pre-drilled holes and driven the final 10-inches to grade.
 Steel guardrail posts may be driven full depth, or placed in manually or mechanically dug holes and driven the final 10-inches to grade.
 When posts are placed in manually or mechanically dug holes, the space around posts must be backfilled with moist soils placed in compacted lifts as approved by the RE.
 Excessive driving effort, in some cases will cause damage to the post and which may be cause for rejection of the post.
 When posts are set in position, each post must be plumb, true to alignment and grade, and surrounded by well compacted ground.
 In paved areas, the displaced material from post driving will often cause the pavement to bulge upward or crack an adjacent curb.
-If either of these occurs, the contractor is required to use other methods that will not damage existing pavements or structures and to repair any damage that has been caused by post installation.
+If either of these occurs, the Contractor is required to use other methods that will not damage existing pavements or structures and to repair any damage that has been caused by post installation.

-On occasion the contractor may encounter rock that prevents the driving of posts to the full depth for W-beam guardrail.
-Requests for changes should be submitted to the RE through the project RFI process.
+On occasion the Contractor may encounter rock that prevents the driving of posts to the full depth for W-beam guardrail.
+Requests for changes should be submitted to the RE.
 Approval for any changes to end treatments must be obtained from the manufacturer.

-When posts are set in concrete at the top of the concrete leave-out, material (normally 1-sack grout) adjacent to the posts should be finished in accordance with the plans or manufacturer's drawings.
+When posts are set in concrete the top of the concrete "leaveout" material (normally 1-sack grout) adjacent to the posts should be finished in accordance with the plans or manufacturer's drawings.
 For asphalt pavement the space around the posts is backfilled with moist soils, compacted in lifts and topped with 3" of compacted bituminous material to match roadway cross slope.

-Blocks are to be toe-nailed to the post with two galvanized sixteen-penny nails.
-The tops of the post and block are designed to be flush; a maximum of 1/2-inch difference in the elevation of the top of the post and block is permitted.
+Blocks are to be toenailed to the post with two galvanized sixteen-penny nails.
+The tops of the post and block are designed to be flush; a maximum of 1/2-inch (12 millimeters) difference in the elevation of the top of the post and block is permitted.